A Travel Price Comparison for Families, Couples, and Backpackers Tallinn vs. Valencia for Food, Nightlife, Old Town, and Backpackers

 It's hard to know how much time to spend in Valencia.
 Many people enjoy the museums and nightlife when visiting Valencia.
 Exploring the old town is a popular activity.
 One week may feel like too much time unless you plan to do a lot of relaxing.

-For some great organized tour ideas, see The Best 2-Week Tours from Tallinn, The Best Family-Friendly Tours to Estonia, The Best G Adventures Tours to Spain, and The Best 3-Day Tours from Madrid.
+For some great organized tour ideas, see The Best 2-Week Tours from Tallinn, The Best Family-Friendly Tours to Estonia, The Best One-Week (7-Day) Tours from Madrid, and The Best One-Week (7-Day) Tours from Barcelona.

 Looking for a hotel in Tallinn or Valencia?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.